 I felt bad for her, kind of like I should help . . . but it was way too much fun just watching, and besides, what could I really do?

 As the 4th monkey landed on her the temple guard finally thought he should do something having previously taken the same attitude as me, enjoying.

 He ran over waving his big stick scaring the macaques away, they must know that sticks hurt, however, it wasn’t before the monkeys got away with all the food, along with a bottle of water and a packet of biscuits.

 Seeing the attack had made me somewhat apprehensive, I made sure that my bag was properly zipped up and sauntered off thankful I made the correct choice about not buying food!

 It wasn’t until I knelt down to take a photo of an exceptionally handsome monkey that they decided to investigate me.

 While checking that my aperture was set I felt an unexpected jolt on my back which coincided with an abrupt squeak from my friend.
 I knew right away I had a monkey on my back.

-Luckily in the aforementioned blog that I read, it suggested that to remove monkeys, simply rotate at speed and the monkeys will fly off you in all directions.
+Luckily in the aforementioned research, it suggested that to remove monkeys, simply rotate at speed and the monkeys will fly off you in all directions.